dscotese/kraken-grid/README.md

 ### set
 This lists the `userref`s and prices at which buys and sells have been (and will be) placed.
+`set R S P`
+R _must be_ a userref, S _must be_ either `buy` or `sell`, and P is the price you want to add for that grid point.
+If the bot fails to determine either the buy price or the sell price, it displays a ?, and this will prevent the creation of a new order as described under `refnum`.
+This command allows you to fix that so that Step 2.1 under `report` will work properly as described under `refnum`.

 ### reset
 This erases the list of `userref`s and prices at which buys and sells will be placed, but that list gets immediately rebuilt because it performs the second step in `report`.